-Nanollose is committed to sustainability and we are looking to play a leadership role in using industrial organic and agricultural waste products to produce plant-free cellulose to provide feedstock for products that are all too often sourced from ancient and endangered forests.
-Nanollose is also committed to playing a leadership role and will support supply chain solutions that promote responsible environmental and ethical practices in manufacturing, and the protection of global ecosystems including ancient and endangered forests.
+Nafici Environmental Research Ltd (NER) is committed to sustainability and playing a leadership role in developing and scaling pulping technology for next generation and circular cellulose production for packaging, paper and molded fibre, that also provides an alternative feedstock for products all too often sourced from ancient and endangered forests.
+We are also committed to supporting supply chain solutions that promote responsible environmental and ethical practices in manufacturing, and the protection of global ecosystems including ancient and endangered forests.